21st Biennial Symposium on Violence & Aggression

 - Dr. Bryce Stoliker, Research Associate, CFBSJS

-- Delphine Gossner, Director of Program Integrity and Evaluation, Offender Services, Goverment of Saskatchewan
+- Delphine Gossner, Director of Program Integrity and Evaluation, Offender Services, Government of Saskatchewan

 - Professor Emeritus Cindy Peternelj-Taylor, Professor Emeritus, College of Nursing, University of Saskatchewan